Cycling

 Cycling is a huge confidence boost for our children

-Seeing Aarshia bike and also remembering, when I was learning to ride the bike and one day when my dad had let go of the seat and I was riding on my own, how accomplished and fabulous I felt.
+Seeing Aarshia’s bike and also remembering, when I was learning to ride the bike and one day when my dad had let go of the seat and I was riding on my own, how accomplished and fabulous I felt.
 I realised how important it is to let our children too experience this feeling of achievement.
-A little research led me to many programs like ‘I can ride’ or ‘Everyone can shine‘ programs in USA and Canada, where children with special needs are taught how to ride a bike independently, opening up the doors of freedom and self reliance.
-However in India, we still lack such dedicated group programs for imparting this skill, though many parents in their own capacity are trying to help new parents learn the tricks of the whole process.
+A little research led me to many programs like ‘I Can Ride’ or ‘Everyone can shine‘ programs in the USA and Canada, where children with special needs are taught how to ride a bike independently, opening up the doors of freedom and self-reliance.
+However, in India, we still lack such dedicated group programs for imparting this skill, though many parents in their capacity are trying to help new parents learn the tricks of the whole process.

 A Slight Delay